amp180/constraint_solver/README.rst

 ------------

-Download wheel or sdist from https://github.com/amp180/constraint_solver/releases a and install via `pip install ./file.whl`
+Download wheel or sdist from https://github.com/amp180/constraint_solver/releases and install via `pip install ./file.whl`

 or on pip 19.0+